 Fred Gray on composing Enigma Force

-Crash magazine published an enthusiastic review, awarding Denton Design’s title with an 88% rating and calling it a “worthy successor to Shadowfire”, most other magazines followed suit.
-Zzap! was among the few – if not the only – publications that wasn’t enthusiastic at all, giving it a 65% and outrightly calling Enigma Force a disappointing sequel, criticizing the lackluster graphics (even though the two reviewers have clearly different opinions) and blaming the instructions for making everything more confusing than it needs to be.
+I mentioned the positive press reviews.
+Sure enough, Crash magazine published an enthusiastic review, awarding Denton Design’s title with an 88% rating and calling it a “worthy successor to Shadowfire“, most other magazines followed suit.
+Zzap! was among the few – if not the only – that wasn’t enthusiastic at all, giving it a 65% and outrightly calling Enigma Force a disappointing sequel, criticizing the lackluster graphics (even though the two reviewers have clearly different opinions) and blaming the instructions for describing the gameplay in a very confusing manner.

-My take on the “sellout sequel” was merely a provocation, but remains a matter to ponder about.
+My original theory on the “sellout sequel” was merely a provocation, but does remain a matter to ponder about.

-In trying to develop a sequel – in a few months – to an adventure game already ahead of its time, Steven Cain went back to the drawing board and, somehow, came up with something completely different while also keeping its “adventure” genre roots intact.
+In trying to develop a sequel – in a few months – to an adventure game which had tremendous public and critic success, Steven Cain did the most difficult thing he could think of.
+Went back to the drawing board and, somehow, he came up with something completely different, while also keeping its “adventure” genre roots intact.
 Enigma Force is both more accessible to a wider audience and, contemporary, less accessible.
-Its impossibly dualistic nature produced a unique take on the adventure genre, one that few developers attempted even back in an era when no one really talked about genres.
-Steven Cain continued designing games in the following years, among them Black Lamp and the successful Star Trek: The Rebel Universe, but – arguably – his more inflentual titles remain the two in the Shadowfire series.
+Its impossibly dualistic nature produced a unique take on the adventure genre, one that few developers attempted, even back in an era when there was no real discussiong about “genres”.
+Steven Cain continued designing games in the following years, among them Black Lamp and the successful Star Trek: The Rebel Universe, but – arguably – his more influential titles remain the two in the Shadowfire series.